poole/hyde/docs/6.1.0/basics.md

 If no ids are provided, the five most recent posts will be used.

 `more_projects`
-: URL.
-When provided, a "More Projects" link will be shown below the projects.
+: A title and href pair.
+When provided, the link will be shown below the projects. `title` must match the title of the page it links to, in order for the animation to work.

 `more_posts`
-: URL.
-When provided, a "More Posts" link will be shown below the posts.
+: A title and href pair.
+When provided, the link will be shown below the posts. `title` must match the title of the page it links to, in order for the animation to work.

 ## Adding a project*
 Projects are organized using Jekyll's [Collection feature](https://jekyllrb.com/docs/collections/).